aaronyen0/MachineLearning/Neural Networks and Deep Learning(deeplearning.ai)/Week2/Logistic Regression Programming.md

-- What to remember from this assignment:
+## What to remember from this assignment:

 - Preprocessing the dataset is important.

 - You implemented each function separately: initialize(), propagate(), optimize().
 Then you built a model().

 - Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.
 You will see more examples of this later in this course!

-- Finally, if you'd like, we invite you to try different things on this Notebook.
-Make sure you submit before trying anything.
-Once you submit, things you can play with include:
+- Try and play with include:

     - Play with the learning rate and the number of iterations

     - Try different initialization methods and compare the results

     - Test other preprocessings (center the data, or divide each row by its standard deviation)